hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 ### Tool Blindness

 Today, almost every software company has adopted agile methodologies.
-There is hardly any place that doesn't use a tool like jira, clickUp or trello to manage their plans.
+There is hardly any place that doesn't use a tool like Jira, ClickUp or Linear to manage their plans.
 While we have gotten pretty used to a planning `status quo`, and putting things in their right places in our tool of choice, hardly anything ever goes according to plan.
 We use modern tools and fill out all the colorful boxes, but we get disappointed every time as the deadline has to be moved, as that Epic has to be extended